 ProjectIdentifier, MonitoringLocationIdentifier, ActivityIdentifier, IndexIdentifier and ActivityGroupIdentifier must be unique within an Organization.
 The value for each of these identifiers may occur only once in a submission file.

 Unique identifiers are treated as case-insensitive by WQX.
 For example, the following three identifiers would be treated as identical: “Mx571”, “mx571”, “MX571”.

-If Sample Preparation block is reported, then either ChemicalPreservativeUsedName or ThermalPreservativeUsedName must be reported.